Near Frankfort in Spink County, South Dakota — The American Midwest (Upper Plains)

 Also see . . .
 Fisher Grove State Park.
 (Submitted on June 3, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.)

 Credits.
 This page was last revised on June 3, 2019.
-This page originally submitted on June 3, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 105 times since then.
+It was originally submitted on June 3, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 154 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on June 3, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.